-You’ve purchased a Nespresso machine, or you’re thinking about purchasing one.
-You’re two very different people, and I can respect that.
+If you've landed on this page, you've either purchased a Nespresso machine or you’re thinking about purchasing one.
+You’re two very different people, and we can respect that.
 One of you scopes out your coffee choices before investing in the machines, one of you is entranced by the magical description about the Fountain of Coffee and just goes for it.

 Either way, it’s time you heard all about the best Nespresso capsules in 2020.

 There’s a chance that you’ve largely been consuming whatever coffee’s been handed to you — and that’s okay.
 When you don’t know better, that’s what happens.

 There’s a world of caffeinated beverages, and many ways to consume them, so let’s take a look at what’s on the docket.

 Despite what you may think, this isn’t even remotely off topic.
 When you're looking to buy the best Nespresso capsules, you have to determine how you want to drink your morning mud first.

 Nespresso VertuoLine machines use codes on the capsules, and each comes with a different amount of beans, ground at various levels of coarseness or fineness.

 You can’t just buy a standard type of pod and make espresso, coffee, or lungo — you have to make sure the capsule says just that on the code.

 Brewed with the same amount of grounds but half the water, resulting in an intense pull of the good stuff

 Brewed with the same amount of grounds but twice the water, resulting in a slightly more bitter shot of morning brew